amCap1712/PittQuantumRepository/README.md

 - `gulp test`: runs tape testing

 ### Install
 To install the Node modules run `npm install` (assuming node is installed on your local machine).
 See `package.json` to see what will be installed.
-To install the Bower components run `bower install` (assuming the bower npm package is install on your local machine).
-See `bower.json` to see what will be installed.

 ## API Calls